kangli914/hadoopwork/spark/README.md

 ### Prerequisites

-What things are needed to install to setup a full development enviroments including Hadoop clusters
+Things are needed to install to setup a full development enviroments including Hadoop clusters

 * IDE: Intellij and Scala plugins
 * Build Dependency tool: SBT